Learning from the Ancestors to Create Safe Spaces in the Spirit of Hush Harbors and Bohíos

 By embracing our Afro-Latino heritage and drawing inspiration from the historical examples of hush harbors and bohíos, we can create modern-day sanctuaries where our community can thrive.
 These physical or virtual spaces offer a refuge for spiritual growth, cultural preservation, and communal solidarity.
 These safe havens are essential for nurturing our identity, resilience, and collective spirit in a world often marked by division and discrimination.

-By integrating religious traditions and innovatively using technology, we can honor our ancestors’ legacy and build a future where Afro-Latinos feel empowered, connected, and celebrated.
+By integrating religious traditions and innovatively using technology, we can honor our ancestors’ legacy and build a future where people of color feel empowered, connected, and celebrated.
 Let us continue to gather, share, and support one another in the spirit of hush harbors and bohíos, creating spaces that reflect the richness and diversity of our cultural heritage.

 --